Craft, Inspirational things to do, Perfect places | 22 November 2019

 We salute you Bowhouse — we love what you’re doing and your whole ethos.
 It’s such a treat to have so much quality under one roof, to be able to meet the makers and understand the provenance of the products.

-The next Bowhouse market weekend is Sat 14th and Sun 15th of December 2019 and it is definitely worth the trip.
+The next Bowhouse market weekend is Sat 14th and Sun 15th March 2020 and it is definitely worth the trip.

 Do you have anything like this in your home town?
 Drop us a line at firstname.lastname@example.org if you do.
 To find out more about Bowhouse visit this link.